Ejimone/SolarSystem/README.md

 - Interactive quizzes to test space knowledge
 - Fun facts about space and celestial objects
 - Mobile-responsive design for learning on any device
+- User accounts to track progress and achievements
+- Information about additional celestial objects like moons, asteroids, and comets
+- Space mission timelines and detailed mission information
+- Printable worksheets and educational activities
+- Augmented reality features for mobile devices

 ## 🌍 Features